replit/kaboom/README.md

 <script src="https://unpkg.com/kaboom@latest/dist/kaboom.js"></script>
 ```

-Also works with other CDNs like `jsdelivr` etc.
+Also works with other CDNs like `jsdelivr` who works with NPM packages.

 When imported in the browser, the script will expose a global `kaboom` function to initialize a kaboom context, returning an object containing all the functions